awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

 Before you use the `aws_s3.query_export_to_s3` function, be sure to complete the following prerequisites:
 + Install the required PostgreSQL extensions as described in [Overview of exporting data to Amazon S3](#postgresql-s3-export-overview)\.
 + Determine where to export your data to Amazon S3 as described in [Specifying the Amazon S3 file path to export to](#postgresql-s3-export-file)\.
-+ Make sure that the DB cluster has export access to Amazon S3 as described in [Setting up access to an Amazon S3 bucket](#postgresql-s3-export-access-bucket)\.
++ Make sure that the DB instance has export access to Amazon S3 as described in [Setting up access to an Amazon S3 bucket](#postgresql-s3-export-access-bucket)\.

 The examples following use a database table called `sample_table`\.
 These examples export the data into a bucket called `sample-bucket`\.
 The example table and data are created with the following SQL statements in psql\.